Community Outreach

 If you would like more information about how you can serve with Habitat for Humanity, please contact Rev. Kate Smith.

-We support this ministry by providing funds for housing, utilities, food and other needs throughout the year and by having volunteers serve meals (once a month) and assist with the clothing closet, food pantry, etc.
+We support this ministry by providing funds for housing, utilities, food and other needs throughout the year and by having volunteers assist with the clothing closet, food pantry, etc.

 Pray for the people of Madisonville.
 Pray for the services provided at MEAC to assist individuals with food, clothing and education.